bakuzan/hierophant-green/README.md

 ### Steps

 - Clone the repo
-- run `yarn` to install node modules
+- Run `yarn` to install node modules
-- run `yarn develop` to start the app
+- Run `yarn develop` to start the app